 Ryerson PDO: 91.1 (4.7 SH% + .864 SV%)

 If there are Ryerson Rams fans reading this, this is where things get very frustrating.
 Despite for all intents and purposes, running the Blues up and down the ice Ryerson could not get seem to get that goal that they needed.
 They managed to fight back from two deficits to send it to overtime off the back of a beautiful Olivia Giardetti goal.

 In overtime, the Rams were in utter domination mode for 15 minutes, outshooting Toronto 10 to 1.
 Still, it was that one shot, a little squeaker by Natasha Athanasakos, that snuck past Rachel Seeley and gave the Blues a chance at their first McCaw Cup in 17 years.

 Toronto Series PDO: 101.5 (10.3 SH% + .912 SV%)

 Ryerson Series PDO: 97.4 (8.0 SH% + .894 SV%)

-In their second round series, you started to see the influence of puck luck start to shift, both in the numbers and just what literally happened.
-They did have their worst game for puck luck in Game one as Erica Fryer struggled mightily, but in Game Two, the luck shifted and they got the overtime winner to push them to a rubber match.
-In that rubber match, you seriously saw the impact of puck luck as Rachel Seeley couldn’t make all the stops she needed to, Erica Fryer seemingly just made ALL of the stops and the Blues were able to squeeze past a strong Rams team to the McCaw Cup Final.
+In their second-round series, you started to see the influence of puck luck begin to shift, both in the numbers and just what happened.
+They did have their worst game for puck luck in Game One as Erica Fryer struggled mightily, but in Game Two, their fate shifted, and they got the overtime winner to push them to a rubber match.
+In that rubber match, you seriously saw the impact of puck luck as Rachel Seeley couldn’t make all the stops she needed to, Erica Fryer seemingly just made ALL of the stops, and the Blues were able to squeeze past a strong Rams team to the McCaw Cup Final.

 McCaw Cup Final #1 Toronto vs #2 York